microsoft/pai/manual/cluster-user/how-to-manage-data.md

 #### Upload data to NFS server in Windows

+`storage-manager` will setup a `samba` server for data accessing.

-You could access `NFS` by `Windows File Explore` directly if:
+You could access `NFS` data by `Windows File Explore` directly if:

   - The cluster administrator setup `NFS` by `storage-manager`.

-  - The cluster administrator enables AAD authentication mode.
+In AAD authentication mode, you can access nfs data through user domain name and password.
+In basic authentication mode, you can access nfs data through the configured username and password.
+The default username/password is: `smbuser/smbpwd`.

 Please contact your administrator to confirm.
 If the administrator's setting is correct, you can use the file location `\\NFS_SERVER_ADDRESS` in `File Explore` to access data.
 (Please make sure the `network discovery` is on)